quintenpalmer/quintenpalmer.github.io/_posts/2023-02-05-building-a-simple-iced-gui.md

 }
 ```

 There is obviously a _very_ strong parallel between the navigation messages and the page states.
 Excruciatingly parallel, it makes me want to be able to DRY them up or something, but they are conceptually different constructs, so they are defined once over in each location.
-Ok, now on to some actual functions!
-Update!
+Ok, now on to some actual functions: update!

 ### **`src/gui/update.rs`**
 ```rust